janelia-modular-devices/modular_device_interface/README.md

 devices with limited processors.
 The compact request is communicated more quickly from client to server than the full request and the compact request also makes it easier to send the server requests manually from a command line.

 Modular device servers use a JSON [sanitizer](https://github.com/janelia-arduino/JsonSanitizer.git) to sanitize erroneous, but interpretable JSON strings before parsing the requests.
 This allows a super compact form of the request that is very easy to type manually on a command line when interacting with a modular device server.
+The super compact form should ONLY be sent from command lines since the server response to the super compact form may mess up the parsers on other modular device clients.

 Example of a super compact JSON-RPC request: